-In the Chemical & Physical Interactions unit, students are led through a progression of three inquiry lessons that focus on the the differences between physical and chemical changes.
+In the Chemical & Physical Interactions unit, students are led through a progression of three inquiry lessons that focus on

 Students contextualize chemical reaction vocabulary in a mind map before helping Mosa Mack solve the mystery of why some food can go back to its original form, but some cannot!
 By the end of The Solve, students learn that chemical reactions result in a change at the molecular level.
 (100 mins)